snowcloak/snowcloak.github.io/about.md

 permalink: /about/
 ---

-I am Miguel and I like dog, puppies.
+I am Miguel and I like puppies.

 ### More Information